 Belly up to these bar stories, brought to you by Miller Brewing Co., that explore well-loved-but-lesser-known taps and taverns from all corners of the city and beyond.

-True to its Brew City nickname, Milwaukee is no stranger to bars – to the point that we have more drinking holes than grocery stores.
+True to its Brew City nickname, Milwaukee is no stranger to bars – to the point that we have more drinking spots than grocery stores.
 Some might say we've got a problem; we'd say we just have our priorities straight.